Michaelpalacce/HomeLab/Helm/monitoring/README.md

-This chart is used to install prometheus with grafana.
+This chart is used to install prometheus, grafana, node-exporter and statping.

 The processes are limited so we don't steal all the resources of the PIs.

-Ideal values:
-grafana -> 1Gi Memory

 Available scrapers:
 - Node-Exporter: `https://github.com/prometheus/node_exporter`
+- Statping